February 18 – Holodomor researcher James Mace turns 70

 “Ukraine is one of those countries that in its sub-totalitarian past, experienced one of the greatest tragedies in the history of human civilization – genocide.”
 These words, engraved on the glass of the door of our Museum, belong to the American historian James Mace.

-Today, the famous political scientist, Holodomor researcher, would be 70 years old.
+Today, the famous political scholar, Holodomor researcher, would be 70 years old.

 He was born in a family of Indians from the Cherokee tribe on February 18, 1952.
 Once, his nation also went through the so-called road of tears – in 1835, the Cherokee Indians were forcibly evicted from indigenous lands in North Carolina and Georgia to Oklahoma.
 When he hears during a lecture at the university from Professor Roman Shporlyuk about the tragedy of Ukrainians, at first he will not believe: is it possible to hide a crime of such a scale?!
 And then he will persistently and meticulously “dig up” this topic, and study on his own the Ukrainian language in order to understand the documents.
 And already heading the Commission of the US Congress Committee on the Study of the Famine in Ukraine, he comes to the conclusion: “Joseph Stalin and his entourage committed genocide against Ukrainians in 1932-1933.”